In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 -

 Install a CNI plugin if your Kubernetes cluster does not already have one.
-You can for example install Cilium as illustrated here.
+You can, for example, install Cilium as illustrated here.
 Another popular option is Calico which you can install as illustrated here.

 -